edmunds/redoc-tryout/README.md

 Global variable `var defaultHost`: by default, the http will take in the .host property in the swagger.json.
 If the swagger.json doesn't have a .host property, `defaultHost` will be applied.

 Global variable `var redocLoadingWaitTime`: this value in miliseconds is used for The Try-Out feature to wait for ReDoc to be fully loaded.
+If your ReDoc loads in 7 seconds, let this value be 8000 miliseonds.